-Parameter Description Setting Comment SYNC This register allows synchronization of the chopper for both phases of a two phase motor in order to avoid the occurrence of a beat, especially at low motor velocities.
-It is automatically switched off above VHIGH. chopSync off 115 f {clk} /64 f {CLK} /(1564) Hint: Set TOFF to a low value, so that the chopper cycle is ended, before the next sync clock pulse occurs.
-Set SYNC for the double desired chopper frequency for chm =0, for the desired base chopper frequency for chm =0, for the desired base chopper frequency for chm =1.
+Parameter Description Setting Comment SYNC This register allows synchronization of the ChopSync off chopper for both phases of a two-phase motor to avoid the occurrence of a beat, especially at low motor velocities.
+It is automatically switched off 115 f {CLK} /64 above VHIGH. f {CLK} /(1564) Hint: Set TOFF to a low value, so that the chopper cycle is ended before the next sync clock pulse occurs.
+Set SYNC for the double desired chopper frequency for chm =0, for the desired base chopper frequency for chm =1.

-9 Analog Current Control AIN
+8 Analog Current Control AIN